 Representation is defined by the formatter.
-That must be a callable, which should accept a dictionary and return a string.
+That must be a callable accepting a dictionary and returning a string.
 The default is json.dumps.

-All public attributes of a Context can be got or set using dot notation (for example, context["data\path"] is equal to context.data\path).
+All public attributes of a Context can be retrieved or set using dot notation (for example, context["data_path"] is equal to context.data_path).
 Only one level of nesting is accessible using dot notation.